 If you are seeking to invest in a Business in the U.S., you should consider how much you are willing to invest and what type of venture would be best for you to pursue.
-Our firm has assisted many clients obtain non-immigrant status in the U.S. by virtue of their investment.
-Two main categories which may apply to your situation are the E-2 treaty trader visa, and the Eb-5 visa.
+Our firm has assisted many clients to obtain non-immigrant status in the U.S. by virtue of their investment.
+Two main categories which may apply to your situation are the E-2 treaty trader visa and the Eb-5 visa.

 E-2 Investment Visa:

 The E-2 Treaty Investor visa allows an applicant to obtain a nonimmigrant visa that allows them to invest a substantial amount in an existing business or create a new business in the U.S. and run that business for a period of 2 years.
 Thereafter, they may be able to renew the business every 2 years for an indefinite period of time.
 The following are required for an E-2 applicant:

 - The applicant must be a citizen of a country that has an investor treaty with the U.S.;

 - The applicant must be coming to work in the U.S. for a company he owns;

 - The applicant must be coming to the U.S. solely to develop and direct the enterprise;